Scholarships & Financial Aid

 The Education Tuition Award provides financial support to qualified full-time graduate students.
 You must submit a complete application for admission by the deadline and be admitted into a graduate program to be considered for these awards.
 Funding offers might include a tuition award and an offer of graduate student employment.

-A limited number of College of Education scholarships are available each academic year for newly accepted and currently enrolled students.
+A limited number of College of Education and Human Development scholarships are available each academic year for newly accepted and currently enrolled students.
 They are awarded by invitation and are based on academic merit and financial need.
 Filing the Free Application for Federal Student Aid (FAFSA) puts you in the running for these awards.
-Learn more about College of Education scholarships.
+Learn more about College of Education and Human Development scholarships.